Danah boyd: Early life and education

-In 2008, boyd earned a Ph.D. at the UC Berkeley School of Information, advised by Peter Lyman (1940–2007) and Mizuko Ito.
+In 2008, boyd earned a Ph.D. at the University of California, Berkeley, School of Information, advised by Peter Lyman (1940–2007) and Mizuko Ito.
 Her dissertation, Taken Out of Context: American Teen Sociality in Networked Publics, focused on the use of large social networking sites such as Facebook and MySpace by U.S. teenagers, and was blogged on Boing Boing.